jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (e) in the case of a licence holder who is an individual, whether the person is in partnership and, if so, the name of every partner:
   (f) in the case of a licence holder that is a company, the name of every person concerned in the management of the company:
   (g) the street address of every place of business used by the licence holder:
-  (h) the licence holder’s email address, but only if the licence holder supplies that information and agrees to the Licensing Authority including it in the register.
+  (h) the licence holder’s email address, but only if the licence holder supplies that information and agrees to a Licensing Authority including it in the register.

 ### 80 Content of certificate holders register
 (1) The certificate holders register must contain the following information in relation to each certificate holder: